On the homotopy type of a cofibred category: Fibrations

 Let $p:E\to B$ a map between small categories.
 An arrow $f:e\to e'$ in $E$ is said to be {\em cartesian} if it satisfies the following universal property: for all $g:e\to e''$ over $p(f)$ there is a unique $h:e'\to e''$ over $p(e')$ such that $hf=g$.

-A map $p:E\to B$ is a {\em prefibration} if for all $e$ object of $E$ and all $\phi:p(e)\to b$ arrow of $B$ there is a cartesian arrow $f:e\to e'$ over $\phi$.
-It is not hard to see that $p:E\to B$ is a prefibration if and only if the inclusion $E_b\to E/b$ of the actual fiber into the homotopy fiber admits a left adjoint for all object $b$ in $B$.
+A map $p:E\to B$ is a {\em prefibration} if for any $e$ object of $E$ and any $\phi:p(e)\to b$ arrow of $B$ there is a cartesian arrow $f:e\to e'$ over $\phi$.
+It is not hard to see that $p:E\to B$ is a prefibration if and only if the inclusion $E_b\to E/b$ of the actual fiber into the homotopy fiber admits a left adjoint for all objects $b$ in $B$.
 Therefore, if $p:E\to B$ is a prefibration then the inclusion $E_b\to E/b$ is a weak equivalence for all $b$ (cf. \ref{adjoint}).

 A prefibration $p:E\to B$ is called a {\em fibration} if cartesian arrows are closed under composition.
 We say that $B$ is the {\em base category} and that $E$ is the {\em total category} of the fibration.